MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/q-and-a-best-practices.md

 ## Rename tables and columns

-The choice of tables and columns is important for Q&A. For example, if you have a table named *CustomerSummary* that contains a list of your customers, you would need to ask a question like “List the customer summaries in Chicago” rather than “List the customers in Chicago”.
+The choice of tables and columns is important for Q&A. For example, say you have a table named *CustomerSummary* that contains a list of your customers.
+You would need to ask a question like “List the customer summaries in Chicago” rather than “List the customers in Chicago”.

 While Q&A can do some basic word breaking and detecting plurals, Q&A assumes that your table and column names accurately reflect their content.